 Advantages of a Mound Septic System

 Mound septic systems aren’t required for every property in Florida.
-However, for those that are, it’s good to know the vast advantages they offer.
+However, for properties that do need one, it’s good to know the vast advantages they offer.

 Disadvantages of a Mound Septic System